maximobelets/Frontend-Interview/readme.md

 POST - this request sends a data to the server.

-PUT - for replace data by request data.
+PUT - for replace all data by request data.

 DELETE - for delete some data.

 OPTIONS - for getting the server information.
 For example, all supported methods.

-PATCH - ?
+PATCH - for change a piece of data.

-TRACE - ?
+TRACE - for diagnostic, debugging connection.

-CONNECT - ?
+CONNECT - for creation a two-way tunnel with a server.

 #### Data types